MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 * View name cannot conflict with table / function names in same database.
 * View name must adhere to the [Identifier naming rules](../../query/schema-entities/entity-names.md#identifier-naming-rules).
 * See the [table below](#supported-aggregation-functions) for the supported aggregation functions.
-* The query should reference a *single* source *fact* table on which the view is based, and include a *single* summarize operator and one or more aggregation functions aggregated by one or more dimensions (in the by-clause).
+* The query should reference a *single* *fact* table which is the source of the materialized view, and include a *single* summarize operator and one or more aggregation functions aggregated by one or more group by expressions.
 The summarize operator must always be the *last* operator in the query.
     * The source table must be in the same database where the materialized view is defined.
     Cross-cluster/cross-database queries are not supported.